 Last year, I had a family member pass away from a sudden heart attack.
 She was only in her early 60’s, and I can’t help but wonder if it was from the daily stressors of life.
 The last time I saw her, it was evident that she was overworked and stretched entirely too thin.
 When you’re stressed, it shows and also adversely affects your body.

 I’ve been paying attention to my needs more often.
 Especially since losing both of my parents.
 From a very young age, I taught myself to be strong.
 I used to keep everything bottled up, and that stuck with me for a very long time.
 In recent years, I came to terms that I couldn’t do that anymore.
-It was taking a toll on me mentally and physically.
-So if you are doing this, please stop.
+It was taking a toll on me, mentally and physically.
+If this is something you find yourself doing, try to make a conscious effort to stop.

 I can admit that sometimes I have concerns about the future.
-There are days I want to be left alone and don’t feel like being present on social media or I just need a mental health day.
+There are days I want to be left alone and don’t feel like being present on social media, or I desperately need a mental health day.
 Some days I want to watch Frasier reruns or a childhood movie and eat pizza.
-There are times when self-care means I’m setting limits by replying to requests with a “no”.
-Often, all I need is to quietly spend time focused on the presence of God.
+There are times when self-care means I’m setting limits by replying to requests with a “no.” Often, all I need is to spend quiet time with myself and God.

 Some people believe that self-care is selfish and requires you to neglect your responsibilities.
 Those misconceptions couldn’t be further from the truth.
-You can take part in activities such as going to cooking classes, exercising, taking a nap or getting a makeover, and still be productive in other areas of life.
-In fact, when you are taken care of, you’re better equipped to deal with the many demands life throws your way.
+You can take part in activities such as going to cooking classes, exercising, taking a nap, or getting a makeover, and still be productive in other areas of life.
+When you are taken care of, you’re better equipped to deal with the many demands life throws your way.